-3.1.9 Submission of Misleading Information or an Adverse Material Change in Status
+3.2.2 Submission of Misleading Information or an Adverse Material Change in Status

-DGPC reserves the right to disqualify any company should there be an adverse material change in the status of a company during or following the pre-qualification selection.
+- 1. DGPC reserves the right to disqualify any company should there be an adverse material change in the status of a company after filling of an application. - 2.
 DGPC reserves the right to refuse authorisation to participate should erroneous or misleading information be supplied by the applicant.

-3.2 Direct Negotiation with Strategic Partners
+3.3 Direct Negotiation with Strategic Partners